About the Organic Farm

 Throughout the years, students have completed various projects, such as constructing the Organic Farmhouse, designing the Sustainable Agriculture Lab, expanding the orchard, designing and installing a Food Forest, and compiling Farm history.

 Student Groups and Activities at The Organic Farm

 Community Gardens Is a Student Activities group dedicated to providing gardening space to members of Evergreen and the greater Olympia community.
 Every year, the Community Gardens hosts a Harvest Festival at the Farm to celebrate the end of the growing season!

 Demeter’s Gardens is a community-based demonstration site, embodying the principles of permaculture and perennial polyculture systems.

-The Medicinal Herb Garden is a classical four square garden of herbaceous and woody plants with healing properties including common culinary herbs such thyme, rosemary and sage.
+The Medicinal Herb Garden is a classical European four-square garden of herbaceous and woody plants featuring medicinal and culinary herbs such as angelica, vervain, agrimony, rosemary, and sage.